avancemos/Logo-ID/README.md

 2. On Genymotion, this can be done by dragging the `apk/Snapseed-VX.X.X.apk` file into the open VM
 3. This will take a little while, depending on the specs of your machine, but the app will install.
   * Note: you may have to reboot your VM

+### Set up ADB
+1. Go into the settings on the VM
+2. Scroll down to the `about phone`
+3. Scroll down to `build number`
+4. Tab build number about 10
+5. There will be a message saying that you have enabled developer options
+5. Go back to the settings page and you will see the developeroptions menu
+6. Open the developer options, and enable `USB debugging`

 ### Setup Google Cloud Vision API with you account